 Tagansky court of Moscow ordered Telegram to block its messenger in Russia.
-This is the court satisfying the demand of telecommunications watchdog of Russia.
-As the plausible reason, the social media company did not provide keys to the Federal Security Service for decrypting messages.
+This is the court satisfying the demand of the telecommunications watchdog of Russia.
+As a plausible reason, the social media company did not provide keys to the Federal Security Service for decrypting messages.
 Judge Yulia Smolina specifically said that this must be done instantly by Telegram.

 The ban on access to information will be in force until the FSB’s demands are met on providing keys for decrypting user messages. – Judge Yulia Smolina

-According to FSB, the suicide bomber and plotter of the terrorist attack in St. Petersburg metro in April 2017 used Telegram Messenger with highly encrypted information.
+According to FSB, the suicide bomber and plotter of the terrorist attack in the St. Petersburg metro in April 2017 used Telegram Messenger with highly encrypted information.
 The attack took the life of 15 people.

-The Supreme Court on March 20 turned down the lawsuit and decided that the FSB order is legal and not enforced until it has been issued only once.
+The Supreme Court, on March 20, turned down the lawsuit and decided that the FSB order is legal and not enforced until it has been issued only once.

 Keep an eye on this space to get the next update on the matter.